arifulhaqueuc/flask-restapi/README.md

-# flask-restapi
+Flask RestAPI
+===
-A Flask-RestFul application that can perform CRUD operations
+A Flask-RestFul application that can perform CRUD operations.

 #### Concepts Used